igrishaev/pg/doc/090-copy.md

                   :format :csv})
 ~~~

-Anothe example where we copy maps using binary format.
+Another example where we copy maps using binary format.
 The `:oids` map has a
 single type hint so the `:id` fields get transformed to int2 but not bigint
 which is default for Long values.